 Real-world applications of generative AI in supply chain management: Improving stakeholder relationships

-The effectiveness of a supply chain depends on the quality of its relationships with diverse stakeholders across numerous ecosystems.
-Financial service organizations, regulatory bodies, multinational retailers, and small and medium-scale suppliers are all equally important partners.
 Supply chain leaders and their teams have to work with FSIs for trade finance, cooperate with regulatory bodies for reporting and compliance, and identify suppliers, retailers, and logistics partners who comply with local, cross-border, and internal regulations that span business and ESG dimensions, and build strong relationships with them.

 While large organizations have automation and traditional supply chain AI in place to help teams with these activities, generative AI applications in supply chain can significantly enhance these efforts.

 Generative AI in supply chain involves tools such as LLMs and Reinforcement Learning (RL) agents to scan the latest updates on a range of influencing variables, such as business and ESG regulations, legal frameworks, and the reputational history of a partner, and create new approaches on the go.
 This capability can empower both supply chain teams and their ecosystem partners during key negotiations and conversations and also help in the accurate drawing up of contracts and reports.
-Graph Neural Networks (GNNs) can help supply chain analytics teams proactively identify potential areas of non-compliance so they can rapidly alter internal mechanisms or alert external partners and avoid serious regulatory and reporting concerns.

-In this way, generative AI in supply chain supports every single process that drives relationships between the supply chain team and external stakeholders with accurate, well-researched, and contextual information and recommendations, leading to frictionless, long-standing trust-based equations.
+In this way, generative AI in supply chains supports every single process that drives relationships between the supply chain team and external stakeholders with accurate, well-researched, and contextual information and recommendations, leading to frictionless, long-standing trust-based equations.
 Generative AI services ensure that these interactions are smooth and productive.

 In a recent successful application, a US retailer built a generative AI-led bot to conduct negotiations with its vendors, and over 65% of vendors found that they preferred dealing with the bot over humans.
 The technology’s ability to rapidly grasp complex discussion points and marry them with facts and processes to propose several alternative scenarios is likely to have led to this preference.